-That is, if the initialization $\gamma^0$ satisfies~\eqref{eq:admmInit}, then the subsystems can evaluate update~\eqref{eq:admmAvg} efficiently in Steps~\ref{admm:commz}--\ref{admm:formzbar} of Algorithm~\ref{alg:ADMM}.
+Such an initialization may be obtained by choosing $\gamma^0 = 0$, or by warm-starting with a solution obtained from a previous execution of ADMM.
+The averaging procedure is given in Steps~\ref{admm:commz}--\ref{admm:formzbar} of Algorithm~\ref{alg:ADMM}.
 First, in Step~\ref{admm:commz}, each subsystem sends the updated copy values obtained in Step~\ref{admm:z} to its in-neighbors and receives the updated copies corresponding to its own trajectory from its out-neighbors.
-In Step~\ref{admm:avg}, each subsystem averages all decision variables corresponding to its own state trajectory.
+In Step~\ref{admm:avg}, each subsystem averages all decision variables corresponding to its state trajectory.
 Then, in Step~\ref{admm:commzbar}, each subsystem shares the averaged values with all out-neighbors and receives the averaged values from all in-neighbors.
 Finally, in Step~\ref{admm:formzbar}, each subsystem forms $\bar{z}_i^{l+1}$ from the mean values.
-Upon ADMM convergence,~\eqref{eq:admmCon} is satisfied and the subsystems have reached consensus.
+Upon ADMM convergence,~\eqref{eq:admmCon} holds and the subsystems have reached consensus.

-This form of ADMM has successfully been used both for distributed MPC of linear systems~\citep{Rostami2017} and for distributed nonlinear MPC~\citep{Bestler2019}.
-If OCP~\eqref{ocp} is an NLP, then Step~\ref{admm:z} requires each robot to solve an NLP in each ADMM iteration.
-This is computationally expensive and using general-purpose NLP solvers such as \texttt{IPOPT}--especially if deployed on embedded hardware---may limit the number of ADMM iterations per MPC step~\citep{vanParys2017}.
-If instead OCP~\eqref{ocp} is a QP, then each robot only needs to solve a QP in each ADMM iteration, which is computationally much less demanding.
+ADMM has successfully been used both for DMPC of linear systems~\citep{Rostami2017} and for nonlinear DMPC~\citep{Bestler2019}.
+If OCP~\eqref{ocp} is an NLP, then each robot solves an NLP in Step~\ref{admm:z} of ADMM.
+This is computationally expensive and using general-purpose NLP solvers such as \texttt{IPOPT}~\citep{Wachter2006}--especially if deployed on embedded hardware---may limit the number of ADMM iterations per MPC step~\citep{vanParys2017}.
+If instead OCP~\eqref{ocp} is a QP, then each robot only solves a QP in each ADMM iteration, which is computationally much less demanding.

 ADMM is guaranteed to converge for convex problems~\citep{Boyd2011,He2012}.
-While ADMM is guaranteed to converge also for some non-convex problems~\citep{Wang2019}, there exist no generally applicable convergence results if OCP~\eqref{ocp} is non-convex as is the case for distributed nonlinear MPC.
+While ADMM is guaranteed to converge also for some non-convex problems~\citep{Wang2019}, there exist no generally applicable convergence results if OCP~\eqref{ocp} is non-convex as is the case in distributed nonlinear MPC.
 We therefore use Algorithm~\ref{alg:ADMM} if OCP~\eqref{ocp}, or respectively its reformulation~\eqref{nlp}, is a convex QP.